 18th Apr, 2017

 No matter how careful you are on the roads, sometimes accidents are unavoidable.
 And when that happens, it’s important to know the best ways in which to respond.
 At Scrap Car Network, this week we’re focused on helping you with just that.
-So when you’re involved in a car accident, here’s what you should do.
+First though, we’ll sum up quickly.

 Whether it’s a fender bender or a major collision, the very first thing you should always do is concentrate on bringing the car to a safe stop.
 That means putting the hazards on, looking for a safe place, and bringing it in gently until you’re at a complete halt.
 And don’t forget – as best you can, stay calm.
 Sure, we know it’s definitely easier to say than to do, but try and focus on one thing at a time.